 Students are not covered if they are traveling internationally for personal and/or leisure travel with the exception of allowed travel days as defined by the UNH program.
 UNH insurance coverage includes up to 7 days of personal deviation coverage.
 Personal deviation is defined as travel prior to or after the school-sponsored trip.
 Any personal deviation travel in excess of the 7 days is not covered and requires you to purchase your own personal travel insurance should you wish to be covered.

 Insurance Program & Coverage – University Health Plans

 UNH’s insurance plan is offered through University Health Plans.
 Please click on the links below to read the plan details.

-- Summary of Benefits — brief overview of plan coverage and amounts
+- Summary of Benefits — overview of the policy benefits

 Travel Assistance & Planning Information – International SOS

 Part of the UNH International plan is membership in International SOS, which provide access to medical assistance and security services around the world.

 - The services provided by International SOS range from simple telephone advice, referrals to vetted providers to full-scale medical and security evacuations.

 - International SOS provides extensive pre-travel medical and security information and advice online or by telephone.